jorgebucaran/hyperapp/docs/tutorial.md

 ])
 ```

 When the checkbox is checked, `autoUpdate` will be `true`, and _only then_ do we want the subscription to `every` to be active.
-It's as easy as:
+It’s as easy as:

 ```js
 app ({